Pastoral Hide & Seek

 [ full album ]

 5th studio album by The Gun Club follows three years after Mother Juno (Oct.
-1987) and it was originally released on Fire Records.
-The album is the second in the new formation of the band after Jeffrey Lee Pierce had put an end to the band and initiated a solo career.
-As usual, Pierce is sole composer of the majority of the tracks, and this time he has put himself in the producer seat as well.
-The sound may not be impressive but the style is almost certified The Gun Club - a style connected so much to Jeffrey Lee Pierce, his poignant singing voice, his characteristic guitar-sound that no matter who he invites to play with him sounds crystallised as The Gun Club, and that is more than just sufficient.
-I've all ways linked The Gun Club with the music of Nick Cave and The Bad Seeds and all days found The Gun Club the more interesting band - or: showcasing a greater potential.
-In a contemporary perspective I didn't put this band among my favourites - I liked it, though, but may have neglected its qualities because of the lo-fi production, and the ever-present component of country.
-I think I might have put he band alongside artists like Adrian Borland, Bob Mould, R.E.M. etc [without comparison whatsoever!] had I acknowledged it as much as I do now.
-Fact is, I just listened to much else back then, and The Gun Club was somewhere in the background: interesting and fine, but not really 'it'.
-Today, I find that Jeffrey Lee Pierce definitely had 'it', and that he proved it over and over again.
-I have come to understand why he became a favourite of other artists and also a music critics' icon.
-This album doesn't contain obvious fillers, and in my mind and in a close race with The Las Vegas Story (1984), I find this to be the band's best.
+1987), and what's quite interesting is that the line-up is the exact same quartet as on the '87 album with songwriter, guitarist and lead vocalist Jeffrey Lee Pierce, guitarist Kid Congo Powers, bassist Romi Mori (girlfriend of Pierce), and drummer & percussionist Nick Sanderson.
+That said, Kid Congo had left the band to play with Nick Cave & The Bad Seeds after Mother Juno, but after his return in the Spring of '90, Pierce soon made arrangements for the recordings ofwhat was to be this album.
+It's the second in the new formation of the band after Pierce had put an end to the band and initiated a solo career.
+Also, by the end of the year, Sanderson left to concentrate on another music project - all of this showing how this band never was in a stable period without members leaving, returning, or with someone being sacked.
+The album is the second recorded and released exclusively in Europe alone.
+At this point, the band, or at least Pierce and Mori appear to have being relocated to Amsterdam.
+As usual, Pierce is only songwriter and composer of all tracks, and this time he has also put himself in the producer seat.
+The resulting soundscape may not be that impressive but the style is certified The Gun Club - a style connected so much to Jeffrey Lee Pierce, his poignant vocal, his characteristic guitar-sound that no matter who he invites to play with him sounds crystallised as The Gun Club, and that is more than just sufficient.
+I've all ways linked The Gun Club with the music of Nick Cave and The Bad Seeds and all days found The Gun Club that little bit more interesting - or perhaps: showcasing something with greater potential.
+In a contemporary perspective I didn't put this band among my favourites - I liked it, though, but may have neglected its qualities because of the lo-fi production, and the ever-present component of country and blues.
+I think, I might have put the band alongside artists like Adrian Borland, Bob Mould, R.E.M. etc. [without comparison whatsoever!] had I acknowledged it as much as I did later on.
+Fact is, I just listened to much else back then and The Gun Club was somewhere in the periphery: interesting and fine but never really 'it'.
+After this, Powers returned to the US - reputedly to get clean but stayed a member until '92 when he left to focus on a solo project of his; however, Mori and Pierce remained in Amsterdam with Pierce increasingly affected from heavy substance-addiction, also when heading into a studio in Belgium to record the band's final album, Lucky Jim (Sep.
+1993).

 [ allmusic.com 4 / 5 stars ]